Miraculous birth: John the Baptist

 According to the first chapter of the Gospel of Luke, John the Baptist was born to Zechariah and Elizabeth, who were both very old and had been unable to have a child.
 An angel appeared to Zechariah and told him that Elizabeth would bear a son named John.
 Zechariah doubted the angel's words and was struck mute until the child's birth.
 Despite her advanced age, Elizabeth became pregnant and gave birth to John, and Zechariah's speech was restored after he wrote on a tablet that the child's name was to be John, as the angel had commanded.

 Mary

 The modern Biblical canon does not record Mary's birth.
 The earliest known account of Mary's birth is found in the Gospel of James (5:2), an apocryphal text from the late second century, with her parents known as Saint Anne and Saint Joachim.
 According to tradition of the Catholic church, they were childless when an angel came to them and told them they would give birth to a daughter.
-During the conception of Mary, she was preserved from the stain of original sin.
+During the conception of Mary, she was preserved from the stain of original sin, a doctrine named the Immaculate Conception.
+Pope Pius IX invoked papal infallibility to define this doctrine as Catholic dogma in 1854, but it is rejected by many other denominations.